Home Page

 All the population data is provided by the Office for National Statistics (ONS), the General Register Office for Scotland (GROS) and the Northern Ireland Statistics and Research Agency (NISRA).

-Town (Urban) Populations - 2001 Census
+Town (Built-up Area) Populations - 2011 Census

-Local Council Populations - 2011 Census
+Local Council (Local Authority) Populations - 2011 Census

 2011 Census: KS101EW Usual resident population, local authorities in England and Wales - released 11 December 2012